keanukf/udacity_datascientist_disasterresponse/README.md

 This project operationalizes a full-stack machine learning pipeline for multilingual crisis communication.
 Building on the Figure Eight (Appen) dataset of real disaster messages, the work demonstrates end-to-end research practice: hypothesis-driven data preparation, explainable feature engineering, rigorous model benchmarking, and deployment through a lightweight Flask service suitable for rapid humanitarian response scenarios.

+> **Provenance:** Originally completed as part of the Udacity Data Scientist Nanodegree (2020).
+I periodically refresh dependencies and documentation to keep the repository runnable, but it intentionally preserves the historical design choices and does not represent latest techniques and methods.

 > **Runtime note:** Target Python 3.13.
 Create a 3.13.x environment before installing dependencies for consistent behavior with the hosted application.

 ![Project Preview](/images/preview.png)